examples of themes in books

 One of the most common themes in literature is the classic battle between good and evil.
 This can take many forms, but at its heart, it is a struggle between those who seek to do right and those who don’t care if they do wrong.

-In others, the battle is more abstract, with the characters representing different ideologies or worldviews.
+In others, the battle is more abstract, with the characters representing different ideologies or worldviews, contending with complex ideas.

-But regardless of how it is expressed, the battle between good and evil is a timeless theme that continues to resonate with readers today.
+But regardless of how it is expressed, as noted in this article, the battle between good and evil is a timeless theme that pretty much everyone can relate to!

 2. Coming of Age